 The Continuum of Processes Available to Resolve Disputes

-To best understand these important distinctions, it’s helpful to envision ADR processes along a continuum of choices.
+To best understand these important distinctions, it’s helpful to envision the dispute resolution process along a continuum of choices.
 To the far left lie the less formal, less expensive, and voluntary processes, including conciliation and mediation.
 As one moves conceptually toward the right end of the continuum, one moves towards the more formal tribunals like arbitration until reaching the most formal approach to dispute resolution — litigation — the civil trial and appellate court process itself.

 What is Arbitration?

-Arbitration is a method of resolving a civil dispute outside of the court system in which the disputants present their case to an impartial third party, who then makes a final decision for them that resolves the conflict.
+Arbitration is a method of resolving a legal dispute outside of the court system in which the disputants present their case to an impartial third party, who then makes a final decision to resolve the conflict.
 Historically, arbitration was synonymous with this alternative form of dispute resolution as it was the first process developed to save the time and expense of protracted litigation.

 Situated to the right of the center of this continuum, arbitration is more formal than mediation or conciliation and can look more like the litigation process.
 That is because, like litigation, arbitration is, at its core, an evidence-based, adjudicative process.

-Arbitration involves a hearing resembling a trial that takes place outside the courtroom, requiring the participation of the parties in dispute.
-The arbitration process is conducted according to formal rules of arbitration administered by a single neutral arbitrator (or a panel of arbitrators) whose task is to conduct a formal hearing, including lay and expert testimony.
+Arbitration involves a hearing resembling a trial that takes place outside the courtroom, requiring the parties in dispute to participate.
+The process is conducted according to formal rules of arbitration administered by a single neutral arbitrator (or a panel of arbitrators) whose task is to conduct a formal hearing, including lay and expert testimony.

 Like a trial, the hearing can often take weeks to complete.
 Once testimony is concluded, the arbitrator rules on the evidence presented by issuing a decision.
-The arbitrator’s decision, or “award,” is legally binding (unless the parties previously agreed to a non-binding arbitration).
+The arbitrator’s decision is a binding decision, providing a conclusive resolution to the dispute (unless the parties previously agreed to a non-binding arbitration).
 Because the decision is final, there is no formal appeals process available.
 Even if one party feels the outcome was unfair, unjust, or biased, they cannot appeal it.
 Unlike mediation, in arbitration, there are no discussions about working out the parties’ differences.

 Arbitration is typically compelled by contract or statute, although parties can also agree to arbitrate after a conflict occurs.
 A contract that includes an agreement to arbitrate disputes (an arbitration clause) will outline some key aspects of any potential future arbitration.
 The rules and procedures that will be used in arbitration are typically part of this agreement.
 If a third-party ADR service such as JAMS or AAA will be used to handle an arbitration, the contract may specify whether the rules and procedures of that third-party service will be used.
 Rules typically address: